kvncnls/kvncnls/README.md

 ## 📋 About me:
 - 💻 I'm a creative frontend developer & UI designer.
 - 🔥 My passion is creating unique experiences with design and animations.
 - 🚀 I'm the 13th member of Isekai Meta, an NFT project on the Ethereum blockchain.
+We sold out on July 25th, 2022. 🚀

 ![Status](https://img.shields.io/badge/Status-unavailable-red)